 at the Partnership21 Conference (April 2012)

-The Brazil-U.S. Business Council (BUSBC) recognizes the significance of the Scientific Mobility program and works with our members and partners, including IIE and LASPAU, to facilitate the implementation of SMP, disseminate the program with the U.S. private sector, and help member companies host a SMP student for an internship.
+The Brazil-U.S. Business Council recognizes the significance of the Scientific Mobility program and works with our members and partners, including IIE and LASPAU, to facilitate the implementation of SMP, disseminate the program with the U.S. private sector, and help member companies host SMP students for summer internships.

 During the Partnership21 conference featuring President Rousseff, the U.S. Chamber of Commerce signed with the Brazilian National Confederation of Industry (CNI) a protocol of intentions to join efforts in this endeavor.
 The Chamber and CNI reaffirmed their longstanding partnership to foster business growth and to better the business environment in and between Brazil and the United States.

-In the spotlight: BUSBC member, Boeing was the first private company to offer support for the program, funding 14 full scholarships and providing these students with an internship program.
+In the spotlight: Brazil Council member Boeing was the first private company to offer support for the program, funding 14 full scholarships and providing these students with an internship program.
 Watch a Boeing video on these "Brazil Scholars" to learn more about this initative.

 The private sector is able to participate in the SMP program by offering internships to students and funding scholarships.

-Please contact Renata Vasconcellos at email@example.com for information on the program and guidance on how to host a SMP intern.
+Please contact Renata Vasconcellos for information on the program and guidance on how to host an SMP intern.

 SMP and the United States

-Around 2,000 SWB undergraduate students are in the United States and will be looking for internships for Summer 2013.
+Around 2,000 SMP undergraduate students are in the United States and will be looking for internships for Summer 2014.
 These students will complete a full-time internship in an area directly related to their studies in the United States.
 The undergraduate portion of the program is administered by the Institute of International Education (IIE).

-A group of approximately 500 PhD students will only arrive in the United States in the Fall of 2013 and their program will be administered by the Academic and Professional Programs for the Americas (LASPAU), affiliated with Harvard University.
+A smaller group of PhD students are currently in the United States, and their program is administered by the Academic and Professional Programs for the Americas (LASPAU), affiliated with Harvard University.